PerezChris99/LiverWatch/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## Copyright ©️
+## Legal Notice

-This project is copyrighted .
+© Kweezi Perez Christopher.
+All rights reserved.
+Unauthorized use of this project without express permission from the owner is strictly prohibited and will result in legal action.